Introduction to Data Definition Language

 Why Data Definition Language?

 Data Definition Language dates back to the CODASYL database model.
 The schema of the database was written in a syntactical language.
-It was thorough in its description of the records, sets, fields, and the model as a whole.
-This was gradually adopted as a standard for declaring tables, columns, constraints, etc in Structured Query Language (SQL).
+It thoroughly described the records, sets, fields, and the model as a whole.
+This was gradually adopted as a standard for declaring tables, columns, constraints, etc., in Structured Query Language (SQL).
 Thus, over time, DDL became a subset of SQL.

-DDL is a set of guidelines to which all the Structured Query Languages adhere to.
-As in the computer programming languages, we have the OOPS guidelines that all the programming languages adhere to, similarly, we have Data Definition Language standards that all the database languages adhere to – MySQL, Oracle, SQL Server, etc.
+DDL is a set of guidelines to which all Structured Query Languages adhere.
+As in the computer programming languages, we have the OOPS guidelines that all the programming languages adhere to.
+Similarly, we have Data Definition Language standards that all the database languages adhere to – MySQL, Oracle, SQL Server, etc.

-Data Definition Language deals with the structure of the database where the data is to be stored.
+Data Definition Language deals with the database structure where the data will be stored.
 It does not deal with the data itself.
-Thus, in any structured query language, a command that can modify the structure or the tables or relations of the database, is a DDL command.
+Thus, in any structured query language, a command that can modify the structure, tables, or relations of the database is a DDL command.
 A command that modifies the data stored is a DML command.
 A command that modifies the authorization rules is a DCL command.
 A command that queries the database to fetch results is a DQL command.

 Data Definition Language Commands